PizzamanJ10/EZ_Share/README.md

 # EZ_Share
 System for backing up files from phone to computer.
-Yehuda and daniel really likes pizza.
+Yehuda and Daniel really like pizza.